-Self-publishing requires you to take on all aspects of producing a top selling eBook.
+Self-publishing requires you to take on all aspects of producing a best-selling eBook.
 One key component is ‘understanding’ how personal branding can help you reach that goal.
 Personal branding is how you will promote and market yourself to others.
 It is how others will recognize you, what you stand for and what you represent.

 When it comes to building and conducting a successful ‘personal branding’ campaign you must realize that you need to be visible to your target market; you need to operate with honesty and integrity, and you need to be unique and genuine.

 Just as quickly as you can create a successful and reputable personal brand, you can also create a brand that is represented by; lies, dishonesty and lacking authenticity.
 You are your brand – so stick to the rules!

 So What Components make-up the Personal Branding Process?

 This is where your readers need to identify with who you are and what you represent.

 - What are your goals as an author?